 His place of work has offered light work for about 4 weeks to encourage him to return.

+Mapping the competencies of general practice to this case.
 To help you understand how the GP curriculum can be applied to this case, ask yourself the following questions:

 PIRPM1A What can I do to help patients post RTA?